-Another staple of Filipino street food that can be classified as street food is the balut.
+Going through a Philippines bucketlist can easily lead one to another staple of Filipino street food: the balut.
 It is what makes the most impressive photos!
 These are unhatched fertilized duck eggs.
 They are removed from the mother at around 14 days of gestation.
 More no less, you end up with a duck embryo!
 Hailed as an aphrodisiac, it is an essential favourite of Filipino men.
 The balut is served with a little vinegar or salt.
 Sellers on bikes roam the streets at night and keep their goods in a small basket.

 You can sometimes find fine feathers or an early bone formation but at this stage they are not tough to chew.
 Mostly, it’s just a mixture of different textures on your palate.
 The taste is similar to overcooked egg yolk.

 The Filipinos – Cebuanos, in particular – love pork and prepare it a thousand ways.
 The most popular is the “boneless lechon”, which is pork belly, rolled with herbs and spices, tied, and cooked, rotisserie style.

 But in the Philippines, one does not throw anything away.
 The animal that gave its life is used, nose to tail.

 Rough-and-ready restaurants make use of the less “popular” excesses of pork, like skin, intestine (ginabut), fat, and tendons.
 The cooks coat these with breadcrumbs and deep-fry them.
 These are then piled in plastic boxes and transported to stalls with small tables conveniently located near a busy street.
 Eaters are then equipped with two plastic bags, one to cover the table and serve as the plate, another to serve as a glove.
 The seller then provides eaters with a dip made of soy sauce, vinegar, onions and chili.